magomimmo/modern-cljs/doc/tutorial-18.md

 > $ git checkout -b tutorial-18-step-1
 > ```

-> NOTE 2: I also suggest you to quickly review the above tutorials if
+> NOTE 2: I also suggest that you quickly review the above tutorials if
-> you did not read them, or you don't remember the touched topics.
+> you did not read them, or you don't remember the covered topics.

 ## The need of a more comfortable bREPL experience